MRC-CBU/BIDS_conversion/MRI/README.md

 ## DICOM to BIDS using HeuDiConv

-On the CBU computing system, HeuDiConv is available in as a conda environment called *heudiconv*.
+On the CBU cluster, HeuDiConv is available in a conda environment called *heudiconv*.
 (You can see all available *conda* environments by typing `conda env list` command in the terminal.)

+HeuDiConv does the following:

-HeuDiConv converts DICOM (.dcm) files to NIfTI format (.nii or .nii.gz), generates their corresponding metadata files, renames the files and organises them in folders following BIDS specification.
+- converts DICOM (.dcm) files to NIfTI format (`.nii` or `.nii.gz`);
+- generates their corresponding metadata files (`.json`);
+- renames the files and organises them in folders following BIDS specification;
+- generates several other `.json` and `.tsv` files required by BIDS.

-The final result of DICOM Series being converted into BIDS for our example subject above is this:
+The final result of DICOM Series being converted into BIDS for our example subject above would be this:

 ```console
 ├── sub-01